 Hot, humid weather expected in most parts of country: PMD

-Mainly hot and humid weather is expected in most parts of the country during the next twelve hours.
+Mainly hot and humid weather is expected in most parts of the country during the next 24 hours.

 Rain thundershower may occur at isolated places of Kashmir, Gilgit Baltistan, north-eastern Punjab and upper Khyber Pakhtunkhwa.